A guide to CRT photography

 There are various ways to make photographic moire less visible and distracting:

 When I photograph CRT monitors, I start by setting the camera into manual focus, then entering live view, zooming into the image preview, and defocusing the camera just enough so the phosphors mostly disappear.
 (Personally I set the focal plane further away and behind the monitor, instead of closer.)
 This is a tricky balancing act, as if you defocus enough for the phosphors to fully disappear, the image will have noticeably blurred edges and textures, with light bleeding into dark areas from adjacent phosphors.
-To check for light bleed, you can enable live view and zoom into text, a mouse cursor, or scanline gaps, then adjust the focus dial.
-You should verify by photographing real scenes and zooming into the results.

 On top of this, I set my camera shutter to a 2-second countdown, and 1 second before the picture, I jiggle the camera on the tripod's center column (by knocking the right side of the camera right/down, or bumping the right side of the tripod head) while holding the column base still.
-During a photo's 1/4 second exposure, each frame drawn on the CRT enters the shaking camera at a different angle and lands on a slightly different spot on the sensor.
+During a photo's 1/4βˆ’1/2 second exposure, each frame drawn on the CRT enters the shaking camera at a different angle and lands on a slightly different spot on the sensor.
 This adds additional anti-aliasing to most of the image (though the bottom of the image is less affected), while introducing less light bleed and blur than defocusing the lens further.

 A black and white cat standing between a CRT showing a 90s 3D CGI robot and a DSLR camera